pascallaliberte/sharpen.page/review.md

 > "Am I going to have to re-write my entire page?"

 No, a few tweaks might do the trick.
 Take for example this video here.
-Typical Features and Benfits page, but there was a hard-to-see hole in the page.
+Typical Features and Benefits page, but there was a hard-to-see hole in the page.

 > "What if I can't identify a single hard struggle?"

 Here's some good news: hard struggles are more generic than unique.
 I'll give you an example.
-Maybe the struggle is that your customer what movement in their career.
+Maybe the struggle is that your customer wants movement in their career.
 They want to be seen as a good boss, or they aspire to get a promotion, and your product or service gets hired for the job of helping an executive shine.
-Maybe that's the most likely "job" for which your product is "hired", maybe it's a "maybe" job.
+Maybe that's the most likely "job" for which your product is "hired", or the second likeliest.
 But it _is_ a hard struggle your niche product is hired to do.
 We can work that into the backdrop understanding of your visitor, and make your page resonate to _them_.

 But there's a chance your product doesn't solve a hard enough problem, and is just a nifty idea.
 In that case, I'll let you know right away if that's my hunch.